 Women seem to be very conscientious about getting routine exams completed.
 Whether it is a mammogram, yearly physical, and colonoscopy or bone density.
 When getting the results we are relieved when everything is negative or normal.
 Occasionally those tests will come back in the “not so favorable” range.
 One particular test is bone density.
 We get T-scores and Z-scores and get put into categories with people who may fracture, with all of this information becoming a little confusing.

 When women are asked about their bone density and whether or not they have had issues they often respond, “I have a little osteoporosis” and really give it no value.
-Even my own family members feel this is relatively insignificant.
 The fact that we have a tool that gives us an indication that we are losing bone cells at a greater rate than we are storing them is amazing.